mateusznajdek/pi-security-camera/README_TODO.md

 ## Running the Program

-Run the program
+Run the program with command "python2 [name_of_application.py]"

 ```
 python main.py
 ```

-You can view a live stream by visiting the ip address of your pi in a browser on the same network.
-You can find the ip address of your Raspberry Pi by typing `ifconfig` in the terminal and looking for the `inet` address.
+You can view a live stream by visiting the ip address of your pi in a browser on the same network on port 5000.
+You can find the ip address of your Raspberry Pi by typing `ifconfig` in the terminal and looking for the `inet` address in wlan0 network card.

 Visit `<raspberrypi_ip>:5000` in your browser to view the stream.